 The Eiger Trail can be really tough - if you start down in Grindelwald and walk up - or quite easy if you instead take the train up to Eigergletscher and then walk down to Grindelwald.
 We had a good feeling for hiking in the morning so we started in Grindelwald.

-With the Eiger mountain above and in front of you all the way you and that is beautiful but also a bit scary.
+All along the trail you see the high and dark northern side of the Eiger mountain.
+It is very beautiful but it also gives you kind of a scary feeling of excitement.
 A large part of the trail is actually in the shadow of the steep north wall of the Eiger.

-We did this hike in the end of June so there was still snow and we had to cross some streams..
+We did this hike in the end of June so there was still snow and we had to cross some streams where there was still snow.
+The trail is very well marked all the way up.
+About halfway you pass by a farm.

-Filled with energy two of us decided to walk all the way down again, but this time along a small unpaved road, while the other two took the train.
+Filled with energy two of us decided to walk all the way down again, but this time along a small unpaved road all the way down, while the other two took the train.
 Just before we arrived in Grindelwald it started hailing and we had to run back home.

 When talking about the hike in the evening, we decided that running from the hailing was the funniest thing on that day.